suveshpandey/inferloop-ai-client/README.md

 The sidebar refetches Recents on four triggers: mount, `recentsVersion` bump from the review page (after `done`), pathname change, and window focus.
 That guarantees a fresh run appears the moment the loop finishes.

-The **review page** also has its own sticky "Pipeline" events card that mirrors the live stream: a top "Test generation" tile, four per-iteration stages (Analyzer · Critic · Improver · **Tests**), and a bottom "Final evaluator" tile — all sharing the same glyph-circle visual language with running/complete states.
+The **review page** also has its own sticky "Pipeline" card that mirrors the live stream as a rail-based timeline: a continuous vertical rail down the left edge, with status dots (`pending` hollow / `running` filled-pulse / `complete` emerald) anchored on the rail and a soft emerald progress overlay that grows downward as stages finish.
+The nodes are `01 Test generation` → an inline `↻ Loop · N/M` section header → `02 Analyzer` · `03 Critic` · `04 Improver` · `T Testing` (with a live `case X/Y: name` hint anchored under the Testing row while the sandbox is executing) → `05 Final evaluator` as a terminal node with a larger ringed dot.
+The header carries a `Streaming / Complete / Failed / Ready` pill; the footer is a tone-coded outcome strip (emerald ✓ for all-pass / no-findings, amber ⚠ for regressed, neutral ↻ for stalled / max-iterations / converged, rose ⚠ for errors).

 ---